 Egg yolks contain at least seven essential minerals, including:

-Egg yolks are high in many vitamins, especially fat and water-soluble vitamins.
+Egg yolks are a plentiful source of many vitamins, especially fat- and water-soluble vitamins.

 The table below outlines the vitamin content of one large (17 g) egg yolk.

-And nearly all the water-soluble and fat-soluble vitamins and minerals in eggs are found in the yolk.
-Several studies have concluded that consuming whole eggs has far more significant benefits than eating egg whites alone.
+While the white provides more protein, the yolk contains nearly all of the fat- and water-soluble vitamins and minerals in eggs.
+Research suggests that consuming whole eggs has more significant benefits than eating egg whites alone.

-For example, a 2017 study found that young men who ate whole eggs immediately after resistance exercises had higher rates of muscular metabolism than those who only consumed egg whites.
+For example, a 2017 study found that young men who ate whole eggs immediately after performing resistance exercises had higher rates of muscle metabolism than those who consumed only egg whites.

-The most common health concern associated with eggs is food poisoning from the bacteria Salmonella.
-Poultry naturally carry Salmonella and can contaminate their eggs with the bacteria.
+The most common health concern relating to eggs is food poisoning from the bacteria Salmonella, which poultry naturally carry.
+These bacteria may contaminate the eggs.

-Salmonella infections can be very serious, especially for young children, people with immune conditions, and those over the age of 65.
-But following a few basic safety precautions when purchasing, storing, handling, and cooking eggs significantly reduces the risk of Salmonella poisoning.
+Salmonella infections can be serious, especially for young children, people with immune conditions, and those over the age of 65 years.
+However, following a few basic safety precautions when purchasing, storing, handling, and cooking eggs significantly reduces the risk of food poisoning.